RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 This can be like a Machette Kills 2013 movie.
 <br>Especially since we're, ahem, not allowed to ever speak to Amber's lawyers in any clear manner and only to her opposition, nor is she allowed to have character references anymore...
 Insider threats can cost companies millions of dollars, and apparently, society has issues too.
-###### <i>"....[Example] was always working <a href="https://web.archive.org/web/20160213100046/https://www.nydailynews.com/entertainment/gossip/o-simpson-bugged-nicole-private-investigator-article-1.228370">for two, or three, different sides</a> — gathering information he can trade someday."</i>
+###### <i>"....[Example] was always working <a href="https://web.archive.org/web/20160213100046/https://www.nydailynews.com/entertainment/gossip/o-simpson-bugged-nicole-private-investigator-article-1.228370">for two, or three, different sides</a> — gathering information he can trade someday."
+Patterns exist...</i>